+A spice so without problems available on our eating tables now, black pepper was as soon as a surprisingly precious commodity, having attracted buyers and invaders to India who got here with the only purpose of taking lower back with them this “black gold.”
 Black pepper, the tiny, hard, nut-like berry, changed into first stated as a cooking spice in Tamil history in Sangam literature dating again to three hundred BC.
 Tracing the origins and evolution of this spice, JW Marriott Chandigarh is establishing a Black Pepper Food Festival, a unique exploration of the Tamil cuisine throughout the Sangam, Medieval and Contemporary eras of Tamil records.
-The pageant will explore how, from being black pepper oriented in Sangam generation, Tamil cuisine got infused with different spices, via outsiders who have been drawn to India with the aid of this precise spice.
+The pageant will explore how, from being black pepper oriented in the Sangam generation, Tamil cuisine got infused with different spices via outsiders who have been drawn to India with the aid of this precise spice.

 “The menu capabilities ancient Indian recipes made from easy substances from the pre-historical Sangam technology to the more complicated recipes especially from the Southern Deccan.
-The highlights of the pageant are historic rustic recipes from the Sangam era in Tamizhagam or the antique Tamil empire, which use handiest black pepper as the spicing agent,” stated Bala, talking approximately the traditional spices she has were given for the pageant.
+The pageant highlights are historic rustic recipes from the Sangam era in Tamizhagam or the antique Tamil empire, which use handiest black pepper as the spicing agent,” stated Bala, talking approximately the traditional spices she has were given for the pageant.

 On the menu are dishes organized with just black pepper because the spice, however, presents a ramification of flavors thanks to other ancient components and cooking techniques.
 For example, Druva grass smoked meat in which Druva grass is used to smoke and cook dinner mutton is spiced handiest with black pepper.
 However, the smoke of Druva grass lends a weird, highly spiced flavor to the beef corresponding to the modern-day garam masala.